Last updated: 29th May 2026

 What data may be processed

-During workshops, participants may choose to upload family history information into the Keepsake application.
-This may include, at the participant’s discretion:
+During a trial, participants may choose to upload family history information into the Keepsake application.
+This may include, at the participant's discretion:

-We do not require participants to upload personal data, but participation in the workshop involves doing so.
+We do not require participants to upload personal data, but meaningfully trialling the application involves doing so.

 Legal basis

-Our legal basis for processing workshop data is explicit consent, which is provided via a stand-alone written consent form on the day of the workshop.
+Our legal basis for processing trial data is explicit consent.
+For workshops, consent is provided via a stand-alone written consent form on the day.
+For remote trials, consent is captured before the participant begins using the app.

 How the data is used

-• Enable participants to use and trial the Keepsake application during the workshop
+- Enable participants to use and trial the Keepsake application

 Access

-Only the participant can access their uploaded data during the workshop.
-Keepsake team members do not access participant content.
+Only the participant can access their uploaded data.
+Keepsake team members do not access participant content unless given explicit consent to do so to resolve technical issues.

 Storage and location